gijsvn/Multi-Quantile-Precipitation-Nowcasting/README.md

-# Improving Precipitation Nowcasting with Multi-Quantile Regression
+# Beyond MSE: Improving Precipitation Nowcasting with Multi-Quantile Regression

 Official implementation for the paper **"THIS IS A PLACEHOLDER"** by Gijs van Nieuwkoop and Siamak Mehrkanoon.